Standard Syllabus Statement

 As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may lead to diminished academic performance or reduce your ability to participate in daily activities.
 Services are available to assist you with addressing these and other concerns you may be experiencing.
 Counseling Services are FREE of charge for all enrolled students.
 Counseling Services at Columbus State are only offered at the college’s downtown Columbus campus.
 If you are attending classes in Delaware or at a Regional Learning Center and are in search of counseling services closer to home, a list of community providers can be found at the Counseling Services website below.
 To schedule an appointment or to learn more about mental health services at Columbus State or in your local community, contact Counseling Services at 614-287-2818.
 You may also obtain more information by visiting the Counseling Services office located in NH Room 010 or via the web at: www.cscc.edu/services/counseling

 Columbus State Community College is committed to creating a learning and working environment that is free of bias, discrimination and harassment by supporting open communication and mutual respect.
-If you have encountered sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin, ancestry, sex, sexual orientation, gender identity and expression, genetic information (GINA), military status or disability, please contact one of the following people:
+If you have encountered sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin, ancestry, sex, sexual orientation, pregnancy, status as a parent of a young child or status as a foster parent, gender identity and expression, genetic information (GINA), military status or disability, please contact one of the following people:

 Equity & Compliance